Sun Tran: Founding

 The 1950s and 1960s saw a steady decline in riders for Tucson Rapid Transit.
 Even a change in ownership in 1965 to American Transit Corp. (and a name change to Tucson Transit Corp.) and the installation of air conditioners seemed to do little for the failing bus service.
 As a result, in 1969, the City of Tucson acquired TTC, changing the name to the City of Tucson Transit System.

 In 1975, a contest was held to give a new name to the bus system, with Benjamin Rios, a 25-year-old University of Arizona architecture student from Mexico, submitting the winning entry: “Sun Tran.”
 His prize was a $150 portable television.

 Three years later, Sun Tran bought its competition the Old Pueblo Transit Co. and the city had but one bus service for riders.
-The year 1987 saw the opening of the Roy Laos Transit Center at 205 W Irvington Road, and in 1991, the Ronstadt Transit Center opened in downtown.
+The year 1987 saw the opening of the Roy Laos Transit Center at 205 W Irvington Road, and in 1991, the Ronstadt Transit Center opened in downtown, named for historic Tucson business leader Federico José María Ronstadt.